 Platinum’s “discount” to gold the biggest it has been since April of 2013

 Reuters reports that platinum is currently seeing its largest “discount” to gold since April of 2013, with gold’s price premium over platinum now exceeding $50 an ounce.
 The report points out issues in the eurozone as being the primary cause, as investors believe that the European car sector might experience lessened demand for platinum should Greece cause financial turmoil by leaving the eurozone.

 “Gold’s safe-haven credentials are much greater than platinum’s,” Capital Economics analyst Caroline Bain told Reuters.
 “Both gold and silver could benefit if the situation in the euro zone deteriorates, but I don’t see the other precious metals benefiting.
 Increasingly, it’s the industrial story that is important to them.”

 The article points to several other factors as being a cause for reduced investors’ interest.
 Platinum demand was seen plummeting as the Chinese Lunar New Year arrived, with Mitsui Precious Metals analyst David Jolie noting that “jewellery production slows just ahead of this festival.”

 The increase in platinum supply after the five-month miners’ strike in South Africa ended is also causing investors to turn away from the metal, causing the largest outflow in platinum exchange-traded funds since early 2010.

 How can silver protect your savings?
-Find out in our exclusive, live webinar – Click Here to Register for This Webinar Now.china, frank holmes, greece, lawrence williams, quantitative easing, reuters, telegraph, world gold council
+Find out in our exclusive, live webinar – Click Here to Register for This Webinar Now.china, Featured, frank holmes, greece, lawrence williams, quantitative easing, reuters, telegraph, world gold council